 - Works with orchestra accompaniment must be performed with piano accompaniment.
 A formal request for use of a harpsichord for accompaniment purposes must be submitted in advance to the National office.
 Availability of a harpsichord cannot be guaranteed.

-- Harp* — Keyboard Percussion* — Recorder* — Winds*: during the National Audition, memorization of one of the pieces, other than the study, is compulsory.
-However, it is permitted to have the music for sonatas with accompaniment (if a candidate intends to play a sonata with parts but there is no mention of the word “sonata” in the title, he must obtain approval from National Office first).
+- Harp* — Keyboard Percussion* — Recorder* — Winds*: During the National Audition, memorization of one of the pieces, other than the study, is compulsory.
+However, it is permitted to have the music for sonatas with accompaniment.
+If a candidate intends to play a sonata with parts but there is no mention of the word “sonata” in the title, approval must be obtained from National Office first.
 During the National Final, memorization is compulsory.

-- Chamber Music —Piano 4 hands/Piano-duo: it is permitted to have the music at all time.
+- Chamber Music —Piano 4 hands/Piano-duo: It is permitted to have the music at all times.